Core academic requirements

 |Student must complete coursework as required by their program.|

-Additional requirements by program of study
+Additional requirements by program

 If you are a student in any of the following programs of study, you must also meet the additional BFARs of those programs, as detailed in the PDFs here.